 The Benefits of Ginger

-Nausea and motion sickness: ginger is well-known to be effective for upset stomach and nausea resulting from chemotherapy, motion sickness, pregnancy, and surgery.
+Nausea and motion sickness: Ginger is well-known to be effective for upset stomach and nausea resulting from chemotherapy, motion sickness, pregnancy, and surgery.

-Joint pain and Inflammation: ginger is a natural powerful painkiller because it contains anti-inflammatory fighting substances.
+Joint Pain and Inflammation: ginger is a powerful natural painkiller because it contains anti-inflammatory fighting substances.

-Respiratory issues: ginger helps with dry or chronic cough, congestion, bronchitis and asthma.
-Ginger aids in breaking down and removing mucus, loosening up phlegm, expanding the lungs and recovering quickly from difficulty in breathing.
+Respiratory issues: ginger helps with dry or chronic cough, congestion, bronchitis, and asthma.
+Ginger aids in breaking down and removing mucus, loosening up phlegm, expanding the lungs, and recovering quickly from difficulty in breathing.

-Infections: ginger helps improve the immune system and has anti-bacterial, anti-viral and antifungal properties so it helps decrease infections in the gastro-intestine and lungs.
+Infections: ginger helps improve the immune system and has anti-bacterial, anti-viral, and antifungal properties, so it helps decrease infections in the gastro-intestine and lungs.

-Fight cancer: some studies found that ginger helps skin, ovarian, colon and breast cancer.
+Fight cancer: some studies found that ginger helps skin, ovarian, colon, and breast cancer.
 It may slow the growth of colorectal cancer cells and induce cell death in ovarian cancer cells.